robfletcher/votething/backlog.md

 ## Basic functionality

-* Logged in user can vote on a public poll
-   * Only one vote per user
-   * Generate poll URL nicely

 * User can create a public poll
    * Must be logged in
    * Creates poll with unique url